Shoes3/exe-shoes/README.md

 app_version: 2
 app_loc: C:/Projects/exe-shoes/ytm/
 app_start: ytm.rb
+app_png: ytm.png
 app_ico: C:/Projects/exe-shoes/ytm/ytm.ico
 app_installer_ico: C:/Projects/exe-shoes/ytm/ytm.ico
 installer_sidebar_bmp: E:/icons/ytm/installer-1.bmp
 installer_header_bmp: E:/icons/ytm/installer-2.bmp
 include_exts:
+ - ftsearch
  - chipmunk
 include_gems:
  - sqlite3
  - nokogiri-1.6.7.1-x86-mingw32
  - ffi-1.9.10-x86-mingw32
  - rubyserial-0.2.4

  ```
- This just a demo!  system_nsis: isn't used as I write this nor is app_nsis_dir:
+ This just a demo!
  app_loc: is where your app to package is and app_start: is the starting script
+ in app_loc. app_png is the Shoes icon (if you need it)
- in app_loc.
-You certainly want your own icon (.ico) for the installer and app_ico: is
+ You certainly want your own Windows icon (.ico) for the your app app_ico: is
  where point to it.
+If you want a different icon for the installer -

  If you want to include Shoes exts, ftsearch and chipmunk you would list them here.
  Unless you really do need chipmunk you shouldn't add it like I show above.
 Since you're not